yushosei/NewPipeExtractor-KMP/README.md

 - Migrated to **Kotlin (Multiplatform)**.
 - Based on **NewPipeExtractor v0.24.5**.
 - Internal modules have been refactored and improved for better readability, structure, and platform compatibility.
+- Replaced `nanojson` with a **pure Kotlin implementation**.
 - **Public APIs and function call patterns remain unchanged** to ensure compatibility with the original usage.
 - This project aims to serve as a foundation for integrating content extraction logic into Compose Multiplatform applications.

+---

+## ⚠️ Note on `nanojson` Replacement

+This project includes a reimplementation of `nanojson` in **pure Kotlin**, rewritten from scratch to work within the Kotlin Multiplatform (NewPipeExtractor).

+- ✅ The implementation has been **tested in conjunction with NewPipe** and verified to extract data correctly.
+- ⚠ **However, this Kotlin version of nanojson is an interim solution.** It was built for functional compatibility and **does not guarantee performance parity** with the original Java version.
+- It exists **only to enable current operation** and **may be replaced in the future** with a more robust or performant JSON parser tailored for KMP.

 ---